MinimSecure/unum-sdk/README.md

 ### Docker Quick-start

-A simple way to try out Minim and the Unum agent on Linux is using [Docker][4].
+A simple way to try out Minim and the Unum agent is using [Docker][4].

-> Due to the Docker network configuration used (`macvlan`), only Linux hosts
-> can run the container.

 Check [the `extras/docker` folder][5] for complete instructions.